Broken Detailed Balance and Entropy Production in CPTP Quantum Brownian Motion

 \section{Abstract}

 We rigorously analyze the non-equilibrium thermodynamic behavior of various formulations of quantum Brownian motion (QBM) using the framework of stochastic thermodynamics.
 While the widely used Caldeira-Leggett master equation exhibits desirable thermodynamic features — such as the fulfilment of a detailed balance — it fails to ensure complete positivity.
 In contrast, several completely positive and trace-preserving (CPTP) extensions turn out to be thermodynamically controversial.
-We show that such extensions introduce anomalous phase-space structures that violate detailed balance at the steady state, leading to non-vanishing entropy production and effective non-equilibrium current of unclear physical origins.
+We show that such extensions introduce anomalous phase-space structures that violate detailed balance at the steady state, leading to non-vanishing entropy production and spurious non-equilibrium currents lacking a clear physical interpretation.
 Our results highlight a fundamental tension between quantum consistency and thermodynamic equilibration in open quantum systems.